 With the creation of the LMDC in December 2001, New York State and the City of New York established a coordinating vehicle for recovery, remembrance, and rebuilding efforts in lower Manhattan.
 LMDC has secured facilities and staff that will provide planning, administration, and management services related to those efforts as well as the development of plans for the revitalization of the areas immediately surrounding the site of the September 11th tragedy.
 The initial set of basic principles and guidelines for LMDC's planning efforts are embodied in a draft document entitled Principles and Preliminary Blueprint for the Future of Lower Manhattan, which has been made available for public consideration and comment.
-As part of its coordinated planning activities, LMDC has already made, and will continue to make, this and other information available to its eight advisory councils and to the public via the LMDC web site, www.renewnyc.com.
-In addition, LMDC will oversee and monitor the program administration by others of the Residential Grant Program and the Employment Training Assistance Program described in this Partial Action Plan.
-HUD has authorized the use of up to 5% of the proposed expenditure, equaling approximately \$15.1 million, for costs associated with these planning, administration, and management activities, which includes such additional items as outreach, overhead, and research.
+As part of its coordinated planning activities, LMDC has made this and other information available to its eight advisory councils and to the public via LMDC web site, www.renewnyc.com.
+In addition, LMDC has been responsible to oversee and monitor the program administration by others of the Residential Grant Program and the Employment Training Assistance Program described in this Partial Action Plan.
+HUD has authorized the use of up to 5%, including this \$15 million allocation, of grant funds for costs associated with these planning, administration, and management activities, which includes such additional items as outreach, overhead, and research.